Solidflamingo/Brickponggame/README.md

-Basic pong game with bricks using tikinter
+Basic pong game with bricks using tkinter